ZSvedic/educational-transformer/readme.md

 ## Influence and Rationale
 I wanted to learn transformer architecture by recreating a minimum project.
 I was first recommended [nanoGPT](https://github.com/karpathy/nanoGPT/), a great project but a bit too complex for beginners.
 That is because nanoGPT is compatible with published GPT models, tries to reproduce benchmarks, and supports distributed training.

-Fortunately, Krapathy's previous [minGPT](https://github.com/karpathy/minGPT/) project is simpler and more educational.
+Fortunately, Karpathy's previous [minGPT](https://github.com/karpathy/minGPT/) project is simpler and more educational.
 I used minGPT as a basis for this project but added comments and changed the structure to make it easier to follow.

 ## Installation